-- Inventory your sources of guaranteed lifetime income, including Social Security and any pensions.
+- Inventory current sources of guaranteed lifetime income, including Social Security and any pensions.

-- Factor in distributions from your retirement accounts, remembering that many plans require you to begin withdrawing by age 70½.
+- Factor in distributions from retirement accounts, remembering that many plans require beginning withdrawals by age 70½.

-- Measure income sources against your projected retirement expenses.
+- Measure income sources against projected retirement expenses.

-Keep in mind that some annuities can help make up for any gaps you see.
-They also may provide other advantages, such as leaving your money invested for potential growth and allowing you to delay claiming Social Security — increasing the size of your lifetime benefit.
+Keep in mind that some annuities can help make up for gaps between retirement income and expenses.
+They also may provide other advantages, such as leaving money invested for potential growth and allowing you to delay claiming Social Security payments — increasing the size of the potential lifetime benefit.

-For example, if your full retirement age begins at 66, your Social Security will increase 8% annually on average for every year you choose to delay your benefit until age 70.4
+For example, if your full retirement age begins at 66, Social Security payments will increase 8% annually on average for every year you choose to delay benefits until age 70.4

 Q: Are you protected against the unexpected?

 A: Retirement can bring surprises — such as market fluctuations or medical expenses.
 It’s crucial to protect yourself.
-Fortunately, some permanent life insurance policies, while offering a death benefit, also provide a cash value that can be used to cover unanticipated expenses during your lifetime.
-Likewise, annuities provide guaranteed income regardless of the value of your other investments.
+Fortunately, some permanent life insurance policies, while offering a death benefit, also provide a cash value that can be used to cover unanticipated expenses.
+Likewise, annuities provide guaranteed income regardless of the value of other investments.
 Adding safeguards like these can shore up your finances and secure your future.

-Talk with your financial advisor about how annuities and life insurance can be used to help fill in gaps in your retirement savings plan today.
+Talk with a financial advisor about how annuities and life insurance can be used to help fill in gaps in a retirement savings plan.

 To better understand different types of annuities and related terms, download our